jetbrains-academy/data-visualization-course/2_1_bar_and_pie_charts_seaborn/1_theory/6_catplot_estimator/task.md

 ## Theory

-Now we can see global sales per platform, but now each bar has a strange line called *error bar*.
+Now we can see global sales per platform, but each bar has a strange line called *error bar*.

 As for each platform we have many global sales data, Seaborn aggregates them to plot a single value for each platform